peterdri/ece-communications-labs/_ece450/lab3/fsk-modulator.md

 1. Add a *QT GUI Time Sink* to the flowgraph.
 Set the *Type* to *Float* and the *Number of Inputs* to 4.
 You can use the *Config* tab to label the 4 inputs as `m_alpha`, `int_m_alpha`, `Re(s~(t))` and `Im(s~(t))`.
 Connect the respective inputs to the output of the *Repeat*, *CumSum*, and *Phase Mod* blocks (you'll need a *Complex To Float* block to connect the output of the *Phase Mod*).
    - Don't forget to activate the the Control Panel in the block!
-   - The ramp coming out of the *CumSum* block will rise and fall by much greater than the maximum value of 1 that the other outputs have.
+   - The ramp coming out of the *CumSum* block will rise and fall by much greater than the maximum value of 1 (as shown in the [theory section of this lab]({{ site.baseurl }}{% link _ece450/lab1/theory.md %}) that the other outputs have.
 To "wrap" the ramp (much like phase wrapping), add another *Python Block* in between the output of the *CumSum* block and the input of the *QT GUI Time Sink* block.
+This is done solely to keep the phase ramp within easy-to-read bounds that match the limits of the waveform amplitude.
 Replace the code in the block with the following segment

      ```python
      import numpy as np